MGAdam/Weather/README.md

 2. Connect it with an Database
 3. Some new Commands to get the Weather from older days
 4. Maybe some Graphs
-5. Maybe track the location and get the Weather from your direct location
+5. Maybe track your position and get the Weather from this location

 MORE COMING SOON!